ChDeinert/component-collection-example/README.md

 Run `npm test` or `yarn test`.
 If you want the tests run automatically on codechange start tests with `npm test -- --watch` or `yarn test -- --watch`

+### Linting

+This project uses [prettier](https://github.com/prettier/prettier) so to check that your code is neatly formatted simply run `npm run prettify` or `yarn prettify`.
+Your code will be formatted if needed.

 ### Release

 The code needs to be compiled before usage in other projects.
 For this run `npm run dist` or `yarn dist`.